gvwilson/thirdbit/src/fiction/iffy/index.md

 "Affin' right I want a bit o' curry," Uncle Jack grumbled, settling into a fold-up chair that squeaked under his weight.

-Iffy's stomach grumbled as the smell of eggs, turmeric, and cumin teased her nostrils.
+Iffy's stomach grumbled as the smell of hot oil, turmeric, and cumin teased her nostrils.
 Tilting her frying pan,
-Aunt Naggie slid two perfectly fried eggs into Uncle Jack's bowl.
+Aunt Naggie slid two perfectly fried squares of tofu into Uncle Jack's bowl.
 Without so much as a grunt of thanks her husband took the entire basket of naan from the center of table in one hand and his plate with the other